PensionMath

 Nevada PERS Retirement Calculator

-Calculate your Nevada Public Employees' Retirement System pension using the 2.5% regular or 3% police/fire formula.
-Enter your age, service years, and final average salary to see your monthly benefit, Rule of 90 eligibility, and compounding COLA projections.
+Calculate your Nevada Public Employees' Retirement System pension using the 2.5% formula.
+Enter your age, service years, and final average salary to see your monthly benefit, retirement eligibility, and graduated COLA projections.

 The 2.5% multiplier in context